rasbt/LLMs-from-scratch/README.md

 &nbsp;
 ## Citation

-If you find this book or code useful for your research, please consider citing it:
+If you find this book or code useful for your research, please consider citing it.

+Chicago-style citation:

+> Raschka, Sebastian. *Build A Large Language Model (From Scratch)*.
+Manning, 2024.
+ISBN: 978-1633437166.

+BibTeX entry:

 ```
 @book{build-llms-from-scratch-book,